Saturn Facts For Kids

 Some of these moons apparently have conditions that could support life, but the planet Saturn itself certainly can’t.

 One of the icy moons called Mimas, which is currently being studied by NASA’s Cassini-Huygens mission, has either got a core shaped a bit like a football or it contains a liquid water ocean.

 How does Saturn orbit the Sun?

 Saturn orbits the sun and takes 29 Earth years to do so.
 One day on Saturn takes 10.7 hours – that is one rotation.
 It is the sixth planet from the sun which is about 886 million miles (1.4 billion kilometers) away.

-The storm – complete with lightning and sound effects, completely wrapped the entire planet, was as wide as the earth and about 500 times larger than any previous storm seen since Cassini arrived at Saturn in 2004.
+The storm – complete with lightning and sound effects – completely wrapped the entire planet, was as wide as the earth and about 500 times larger than any previous storm since Cassini arrived at Saturn in 2004.

 On Earth, storms happen frequently, but on Saturn things are quiet for years and then suddenly storms erupt violently.
 Apparently changing seasons and solar illumination affects the weather on Saturn.

 And finally, if you could put Saturn in a glass of water it would float as its density is lower than the density of water – a pretty tricky exercise to prove!